phpbb/documentation/development/extensions/tutorial_migrations.rst

 extension developers are able to easily modify and add new schema and data to the database as required by an extension.

-Our Developer Docs already contain in-depth documentation for phpBB's
-migrations:

-Migrations: :doc:`../migrations/getting_started`.
+Read the Migrations: :doc:`../migrations/getting_started` Developer Docs for in-depth migration documentation.
+We will briefly summarise the key concepts of migrations here.

 .. seealso::

     The phpBB Customisation Database `Migrations Validation Policy <https://www.phpbb.com/extensions/rules-and-policies/validation-policy/#migrations>`_.

-We will briefly summarise the key concepts of migrations here.

 Database changes
 ----------------